is6481/lab2/README.md

 Instructions
 ============

-For each strategic objective above, provide a written description of the following.
+For the strategic objective of increasing monthly per-customer revenue, provide a written description of the following.

 -   One or two initiatives you plan on executing to meet the objectives.
 -   For each initiative list the following.